22 Employee Engagement Activities To Boost Team Morale

 17. Employee referral programs

 Workers are more engaged when they like their coworkers.
-Create an employee referral program to find great workers who already know your current staff and like to be around them.
+Create an employee referral program to find exceptional workers who already know your current staff and enjoy being around them.

-Make sure your team is aware of openings in your workplace, and offer up an incentive if their referral gets hired.
+Ensure your team is aware of available openings in your workplace and offer an incentive if their referral is hired.

-18. Company-wide book clubs or TED Talk discussions
+18. Company-wide book clubs & TED Talk discussions

-Increase motivation and engagement with company-wide discussions of some interesting books that apply to your industry or field.
+Increase motivation and engagement by hosting company-wide discussions on thought-provoking books that relate to your industry or field.
 If you don’t think your team would be interested in reading a book, keep it a little lighter by showing a TED Talk and discussing it with your staff to see what you all can use in your day-to-day work life.

 19. Employee appreciation programs